organicinternet/magento-configurable-simple/README.markdown

 ## Feature Aspirations
-* Option to show price ranges rather than just 'Price From'.
 * Backordering enhancements.
 Currently only in-stock associated products are shown even if allow backordering is enabled.
 This is inline with default Magento behaviour, but it's something that could possibly be enhanced by SCP.
 * Possibly allow SCP logic and Magento logic for Configurable Options to run side-by-side.
 * Investigate whether it's possible to allow custom options to be set on the Configurable Product (for when they need to be the same across all associated products).